NeonSpork/NeonSpork/README.md

 ### :boom: NeonSpork :boom:

-:fire: Father
-:fire: Doctor
-:fire: Gamer
-:fire: Developer
+:fire: Father :fire: Doctor :fire: Developer

-in development: https://tidy-todo.com (a minimalist task tracking application) in the pipeline: https://hang1010.com (a tech/code/nerd/stuff blog)
+in development: https://tidy-todo.com (a minimalist task tracking application)
+in the pipeline: https://hang1010.com (a tech/code/nerd/stuff blog)
 <!--
 **NeonSpork/NeonSpork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.